pingcap/docs-cn/tidb-cloud/use-htap-cluster.md

 > **Note:**
 >
-> A Developer Tier cluster has one TiFlash node by default and you cannot change the number.
+> TiFlash is always enabled for Serverless Tier clusters.
+You cannot disable it.

 TiKV data is not replicated to TiFlash by default.
 You can select which table to replicate to TiFlash using the following SQL statement: